iamdima/book_src_pycharm_training_debug/_build/html/_sources/contents/setup.md

 setup a working environment.

 ## Code Repository
-The Python code used for this course is publicly available from...
+The Python code used for this course is publicly available from [Debug Source Code on Github](https://github.com/iamdima/code_pycharm_training_debug)